Something So Right (TV series)

-Something So Right is an American sitcom television series which ran on two different networks during its time on the air, and in reruns on the USA Network for a number of years after its cancellation.
+Something So Right is an American sitcom television series which ran on two different networks during its time on the air.

 Something So Right starred Mel Harris as Carly Davis, a twice-divorced party planner who had married Jack Farrell (Jere Burns), a divorced English teacher.
 They had three children, one from each of their former marriages.

-This program premiered on NBC on September 17, 1996, hammocked between the Top 30 hit Mad About You and the Top 20 hit Frasier; the hammocking effort failed, and the show faltered in the ratings and was canceled the following spring.
-It was picked up as a midseason replacement on ABC the next year, running until July 7, 1998.
+This program premiered on NBC on September 17, 1996, hammocked between the Top 30 hit Mad About You and the Top 20 hit Frasier; the hammocking effort did not work, and was canceled the following spring after finishing the season in 39th place with a 9.5 rating.
+It was picked up as a midseason replacement on ABC the next year, running until July 7, 1998, finishing its second season in 56th place with an 8.2 rating.